Get a Behind-the-Scenes Look at Some of Vintage Cave’s Dishes and Techniques

 This is a soy milk ganache topped with ribbons of pineapple dusted in maple syrup powder, charred and then compressed (vaccuum sealed to compact the fruit).
 To finish: balsamic vinegar, candied goma and pineapple sage flowers.

-[An update to the previous post on Vintage Cave: the restaurant will be open to the public, and will not close for memberships only after the first year.]
+Update to a previous post on Vintage Cave: the restaurant will be open to the public, and will not close for memberships only after the first year.
 Look for more coverage on Vintage Cave in an upcoming print issue.

 Vintage Cave, 1450 Ala Moana Blvd., vintagecave.com